 After experimenting with traditional (and sometimes not-so-traditional) classical instrumentation for a few years, I discovered that electronic music was a far more suitable medium for exploring the musical ideas that intrigue me, namely the use of patterns and layering to create complex melodic and rhythmic soundscapes.

-However, I continue to write solo piano music and choral music, including liturgical music for use in services at the church where I am employed as music director.
+However, I continue to write solo piano music and choral music, including liturgical music for use in church services.

 Stephen & I rehearsing Diabelli's Piano